Margin of safety, explained

 What is the margin of safety formula?

 Margin of safety price = fair value × (1 − margin %).
 For example, with a fair value of $100 per share and a 50% margin of safety, your buy-below price is $50.
-As a percentage of an actual quote, margin of safety = (fair value − price) ÷ fair value.
+Expressed as a percentage of an actual quote, margin of safety = (fair value − price) ÷ fair value.
+So a stock worth $100 trading at $70 carries a 30% margin of safety, and one trading at $120 carries a negative margin, which is a precise way of saying it is expensive.
+The arithmetic is trivial.
+All the difficulty sits in the fair value figure you feed it, which is an estimate built on assumptions about growth and required return.
+A precise-looking buy price computed from a shaky valuation is still a shaky buy price, and the formula will never warn you about that.

 How big should a margin of safety be?